The Untamed Spirit of California, Captured on Medium Format Film

 One French photographer's pilgrimage to rediscover the Golden State's iconic landscape

 120mm Fuji Pro 160NS

-The first time I came to California I was only 10 years old, and since then I have kept magical memories of incredible landscapes—the mountains, deserts, sea.
+The first time I came to California I was only 10 years old, and since then I have kept magical memories of incredible landscapes—the mountains, deserts, and sea.
 Even then it was obvious that someday I would come back to this mythical western land.

-Filled with expectation and excitement, the journey was a great revelation.
+Filled with expectation and excitement, the journey was a genuine revelation.
 I rode through the great national parks like Yosemite, and the scenery was beautiful, but there were a lot of people—a lot of tourists, a lot of noise.

-It is finally in the small towns, in the dirt streets of Lone Pine, in the footsteps of the Ojai’s farmers, in old gas station of Kramer Junction, across Highway 395 listening Johnny Cash, that I found the answer to why a young French kid would continue to admire this foreign land.
+It was finally in the small towns, in the dirt streets of Lone Pine, in the footsteps of the Ojai’s farmers, in the old gas station of Kramer Junction, across Highway 395 listening Johnny Cash, that I found the answer to why a young French kid would continue to admire this foreign land.
 It’s the spirit of freedom, ingrained in this land, where everything seems possible.